Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter07.rst

 An anchor specifies how the text content is positioned relative to the ordinary text around it.
 Anchoring can be relative to a character, paragraph, page, or another frame.

-:py:meth:`.Write.add_text_frame` uses page anchoring, which means that |build_doc|_ must obtain a view cursor, so that an on-screen page position can be calculated.
+:py:meth:`.WriteTextCursor.add_text_frame` uses page anchoring, which means that |build_doc|_ must obtain a view cursor, so that an on-screen page position can be calculated.
 As :numref:`ch07fig_build_doc_frame_ss` shows, the text frame is located on the right of the page, with its top edge level with the start of the code listing.

 .. cssclass:: screen_shot